jjzazuet/seeds-libraries/README.md

 As discussed in [Guava Issue 605](https://code.google.com/p/guava-libraries/issues/detail?id=605), mixing the seeds libraries with the original Guava libraries may lead to unexpected classpath/runtime errors.
 I have personally seen this in personal projects where for example, Gradle's DSLD support silently introduces a copy of the Guava libraries version 11 in the classpath of a project.

+Therefore, I have decided to introduce an intentional package break and leave all the classes under the main package `net.tribe7` in order to minimize the amount of classpath conflicts.
 You have to be careful and aware of which set of classes will be used in your project (Guava's or seeds').

 ## Usage